3dct/open_iA/WEBSOCKETS.md

 |-|-|

 New clients need to be synchronized, in case objects have already been manipulated or snapshots were created.
-In this case, the server sends commands that replicate its current state, in this document called a sync command chain.
+In this case, the server sends commands that replicate its current state, called a [Sync Command Chain](#sync-command-chain).

 ## Sync Command Chain

 This is a special list of commands, only used to resynchronize clients with the current server state.

-The matrix of all objects is sent, followed by the add snapshot commands to replicate them as well.
+The matrix of every object is sent, followed by the add snapshot commands to replicate them as well.

 ## Commands